 CBD has also been found to reduce inflammation by stimulating other receptors.
 Stimulating the TRPV-1 receptors involved in the inflammatory process, CBD produces analgesic and anti-inflammatory effects.
-In addition, CBD can also stimulate the adenosine receptors to produce anti-inflammatory effects.
-In addition, CBD can also stimulate the adenosine receptors to produce anti-inflammatory effects.
+In addition, CBD can also stimulate adenosine receptors to produce anti-inflammatory effects.
+In addition, CBD can also stimulate adenosine receptors to produce anti-inflammatory effects.

 Anti-Anxiolytic – CBD is often sought for its anti-anxiety properties.
 Some patients already using cannabis to cope with anxiety report significant relief from symptoms.
-Without any psychoactive properties, CBD is often the preferred cannabinoid for those with anxiety disorder.
+Without any psychoactive properties, CBD is often the preferred cannabinoid for those with an anxiety disorder.
 CBD works for anxiety in multiple ways:

 - Boosts Serotonin Receptors – CBD tricks the brain into continuing to produce serotonin by boosting receptors and inhibiting signaling.
 Thereby, CBD helps the brain achieve anti-anxiolytic effects much faster.

-- Inhibits Dopamine - incorrect dopamine levels affect how the amygdala interprets importance of an event.
+- Inhibits Dopamine - incorrect dopamine levels affect how the amygdala interprets the importance of an event.
 Higher dopamine levels can increase anxiety symptoms.

-Anti-Depressant – In some of the same way CBD works for anxiety, CBD can also help alleviate the symptoms of depression as well.
+Anti-Depressant – In some of the same ways CBD works for anxiety, CBD can also help alleviate the symptoms of depression as well.
 While CBD does not activate the CB1 receptors of the endocannabinoid system, it does not produce any kind of psychotropic effect.
-However, through the activation of other receptors, some consumers to report CBD can provide a mental clarity and uplifting effect which helps some patients suffering from depression.
+However, through the activation of other receptors, some consumers report CBD can provide mental clarity and uplifting effect which helps some patients suffering from depression.

 Anti-Convulsant – Possibly one of the best-known reasons for using CBD oil, many different types of seizure disorders see improvement with a regular regimen of CBD therapy.
-While the anti-spasmodic and anti-epileptic effects of CBD have clearly made an impact in pediatric epilepsy, other conditions can benefit as well, including Parkinson’s Disease, Multiple Sclerosis, and others.
+While the anti-spasmodic and antiepileptic effects of CBD have clearly made an impact in pediatric epilepsy, other conditions can benefit as well, including Parkinson’s Disease, Multiple Sclerosis, and others.

 Analgesia – CBD works with different receptors in the body to help block pain and inflammation.
-For example, by activating the adenosine receptor, CBD reduces glutamate, a neurotransmitter which relays pain signals.
+For example, by activating the adenosine receptor, CBD reduces glutamate, a neurotransmitter that relays pain signals.
 In addition, CBD also activates TRPV1 receptors to help desensitize them and make them less sensitive to pain.

 Another function of CBD is to increase levels of anandamide, the body’s own version of THC.
 By keeping enzymes busy, endocannabinoids have more time to produce their own therapeutic effects.

 Anti-THC – Maybe one of the most beneficial traits of CBD is its ability to counter the psychoactive effects of THC.
-Natures own antidote, if you will.
+Natures own antidote if you will.
 THC has its own set of medicinal properties; however, the psychoactive effects may be unwanted by some consumers.
 Adding an appropriate amount of CBD will help to counteract the cerebral effects of THC and diminish negative side effects like anxiousness, paranoia, and increased appetite.

 Quality CBD Products

 O.penVAPE holds the award for Best Vape Pen Cartridge in the High Times 2016 Colorado Cannabis Cup competition.
-Founded in 2012, O.penVape is headquartered in Denver, Colorado and has extensive experience in the cannabis market worldwide with more than 1200 retail locations across 10 US States as well as, 10 other countries.
+Founded in 2012, O.penVape is headquartered in Denver, Colorado, and has extensive experience in the cannabis market worldwide with more than 1200 retail locations across 10 US States as well as, 10 other countries.
 Dr. Hemp’s CBD has partnered with O.penVape to bring you a quality CBD product at an amazing price.

-If vaping isn’t your thing, their Pure Hemp Collective line of CBD products carries a wide-variety of consumption methods.
+If vaping isn’t your thing, their Pure Hemp Collective line of CBD products carries a wide variety of consumption methods.
 Caviar Gold offers a number of ways to supplement your daily regimen with CBD:

 - CBD vape pens